Safe & Respectful Workplaces

 A group of McDonald’s employees smiling for a photo

-Guided by our values, we are committed to becoming better allies and leaders – helping to empower the people and communities we serve.
+Guided by our values, we are committed to helping empower the people and communities we serve and create opportunities for everyone to succeed.

 Four McDonald’s employees smiling, sitting around a table with laptops